Republic Square, Yerevan: Lenin monument

 Lenin's statue being removed on April 13, 1991.

 Mark Grigorian noted that Tamanian originally intended to include a monument to Soviet leader Vladimir Lenin in his plans for Yerevan's central square.
-However, Tamanian's idea was not realized until after his death, when Anastas Mikoyan urged the Soviet Armenian leadership to "actively pursue the matter."
+However, according to Aram Piruzyan, Tamanian's idea was not realized until after his death, when Anastas Mikoyan urged the Soviet Armenian leadership to "actively pursue the matter."
 The 7 m copper statue of Lenin, sculpted by Sergey Merkurov, was inaugurated in the square on November 24, 1940, standing atop an 12 m high granite pedestal.
 It faced the site of the planned National Gallery and "soon gained considerable acclaim as a great piece of monumental art."
 The pedestal was designed by Natalia Paremuzova and Levon Vartanov.

 On March 28, 1991, the Yerevan City Council voted to remove Lenin's statue.
 Mayor Hambardzum Galstyan abstained and argued in favor of a more nuanced and tolerant stance.
 It was removed on April 13, 1991.
 The statue was "placed on a truck and, like the body of a deceased person, driven round and round the central square as if in an open coffin" while people cheered.
 Some people threw pebbles and coins at the statue.
 It was placed in the backyard of the Museums Building, where it remains as of 2023.
 The Armenian-American singer Cher was famously photographed with the headless statue of Lenin when she visited Armenia in April 1993.

 In 1996 president Levon Ter-Petrosyan ordered the dismantling of the pedestal, causing significant controversy and a wave of protests from a wide range of groups and individuals who emphasized its fine aesthetics.
 Levon Abrahamian notes that the pedestal was a "good piece of architecture" and despite its Soviet symbolism, it was perceived by many as a work of "national art."
 According to Abrahamian, "The fight for preserving the pedestal proved to be much more ferocious than the discourse on removing Lenin from the square.
 Journalists, architects, artists, poets, well-known figures of culture wrote articles in newspapers in defense of the pedestal."
 The poet Silva Kaputikyan called its dismantling an "act of vandalism."
 On July 31, 1996, some 50 members of the Armenian Communist Party temporarily stopped the dismantling when they broke through the barrier around the pedestal.
 During the presidential election campaign in September 1996, a stage was built at the place of the pedestal, where Ter-Petrosyan gave a speech.